Developing Shared Beliefs

 Shared Beliefs are created by all adults who have influence over the culture of a building.

-Using your Culture Inventory Report as an anchor, everyone becomes apart of the creation process to develop powerful solutions customized to the needs and wants of your building.
+Using your Culture Inventory Report as an anchor, everyone becomes apart of the creation process to develop powerful solutions customized to the needs and wants of

 Shared Beliefs, the foundation to growth and success